Skip to main content

 • The physical coordinates (location)

 A route also carries travel metrics and the orders associated with each stop.
-Retrieve a single route — including its stops, travel metrics, and associated orders — with Get Route (GET /v1/routes/{id}).
-To browse routes, the list endpoint (GET /v1/routes) returns a slim payload suitable for discovery; use the single-route endpoint for full details.
+Retrieve a single route, including its stops, travel metrics, and associated orders, with Get Route (GET /v1/routes/{id}).

 Creating & updating routes